pingcap/docs/reference/best-practices/java-app.md

 - JDBC API and JDBC drivers: Java applications usually use the standard [JDBC (Java Database Connectivity)](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) API to access a database.
 To connect to TiDB, you can use a JDBC driver that implements the MySQL protocol via the JDBC API.
 Such common JDBC drivers for MySQL include [MySQL Connector/J](https://github.com/mysql/mysql-connector-j) and [MariaDB Connector/J](https://mariadb.com/kb/en/library/about-mariadb-connector-j/#about-mariadb-connectorj).
 - Database connection pool: To reduce the overhead of creating a connection each time it is requested, applications usually use a connection pool to cache and reuse connections.
 JDBC [DataSource](https://docs.oracle.com/javase/8/docs/api/javax/sql/DataSource.html) defines a connection pool API.
 You can choose from different open-source connection pool implementations as needed.
 - Data access framework: Applications usually use a data access framework such as [MyBatis](https://mybatis.org/mybatis-3/index.html) and [Hibernate](https://hibernate.org/) to further simplify and manage the database access operations.
 - Application implementation: The application logic controls when to send what commands to the database.
-Some applications use [Spring Transaction](https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/transaction.html) aspects to manage transactions' begin and commit logics.
+Some applications use [Spring Transaction](https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/transaction.html) aspects to manage transactions' start and commit logics.

 ![Java application components](/media/java-practice-1.png)

-As shown above, a Java application may do the following things:
+From the above diagram, you can see that a Java application might do the following things:

-- Implement the MySQL protocol via the JDBC API to interact with TiDB
+- Implement the MySQL protocol via the JDBC API to interact with TiDB.
 - Get a persistent connection from the connection pool
 - Use a data access framework such as MyBatis to generate and execute SQL statements
 - Use Spring Transaction to automatically start or stop a transaction